 Culture of Solidarity Fund

 In 2020 we launched the Culture of Solidarity Fund to support cultural initiatives that, in the midst of turmoil and crisis, reinforce European solidarity and the idea of Europe as a shared public space.
-After five successful European, regional and thematic editions, the Ukraine edition considers cultural emergency requests and joint European actions to stand with Ukraine.
+Since then we have launched 7 editions ranging from supporting cultural actors in the Corona crisis, regional and thematic editions, to dedicated Ukraine editions.

-Culture of Solidarity Fund – Ukraine special edition
+COS round 6 (2022): Culture of Solidarity - Ukraine special edition

-In the first four months of its existence the Ukraine edition of the Culture of Solidarity Fund has awarded more than 80 projects with the total of just over 1.3 million Euro, not in the least thanks to the growing European coalition of funders.
-With this first stage of the fund now complete, we are taking a short break throughout the summer months and will use this time to collect feedback, to reflect and to increase our efforts for pooling additional resources.
+In the first months of its existence the Ukraine edition of the Culture of Solidarity Fund has awarded more than 80 projects with the total of just over 1.3 million Euro, not in the least thanks to the growing European coalition of funders.

 While acknowledging its historically specific position, Eastern Germany is a prime example of a region that has proven its resilience, flexibility and capacity to innovate in the face of radically transformative challenges, accumulating a wealth of practical experience and skills that would benefit all Europeans at this critical moment, but in particular, those regions similarly affected by systemic transformations.
 The Eastern German experience – its successes, failures, and challenges -could serve as their rallying point for culturally engaging with each other in a spirit of transnational solidarity and hands-on collaboration.